sora-xor/sora-docs/src/polkaswap-connect-wallet.md

 ![](.gitbook/assets/choose-wallet-to-connect.png)

 3. Select the wallet extension installed on your browser.
 For example, if you are using Fearless Wallet, click on the Fearless Wallet option.
 4. A pop-up window will appear from your selected wallet extension, asking you to confirm the connection to Polkaswap.
-Click "Allow" or "Confirm" to proceed.
+Click "Confirm" to proceed.
 5. After the connection has been established, you will see a list of your available accounts displayed on the Polkaswap page.
 Choose the account you want to use and click on it.

 ![](.gitbook/assets/select-an-account.png)